 In addition, Rational Vaccines’ experiments with its potential herpes vaccine is apparently in legal hot water.

-Kaiser Health News reported in April that the Food and Drug Administration (FDA) had launched an investigation into experiments in the Caribbean islands in 2016, where participants had been injected with the experimental herpes vaccine without safety oversight.
+Kaiser Health News reported in April of 2018 that the Food and Drug Administration (FDA) had launched an investigation into experiments in the Caribbean islands in 2016, where participants had been injected with the experimental herpes vaccine without safety oversight.

 The probe is reportedly centered around the actions of William Halford, a college professor and co-founder of Rational Vaccines, who died a year ago.

 In March of 2018, three people who participated in experiments overseen by Halford filed a lawsuit against Rational Vaccines over the side effects they said they suffered, according to Kaiser Health News.

 The developments at all three companies apparently leaves the scientific world without a major research effort for a herpes vaccine.

 The need for a herpes vaccine